 § The presence of St. Angela’s spirituality as a guiding force for us.

-The Academy of Mount St. Ursula is a Catholic high school, conducted in the Ursuline tradition, that serves college bound women of diverse cultures by instilling a love of learning and a broader global view.
-In a family atmosphere, we strive to empower young women for leadership in society.
-AMSU remains strongly committed to its programs in Academics, Arts and Service.
+The Academy of Mount St. Ursula is a Catholic high school, conducted in the Ursuline tradition, that serves college-bound women of diverse cultures through its programs in Academics, Arts and Service.
+By instilling a love of learning and a broader global view, in a safe and nurturing environment, we strive to empower young women for leadership in society.